odroller/Powershell/README.md

   4. -TLD <str> (The default string is ".com".
 (This will generate URLs with the Top Level Domain of ".com".)

+ ### To-Do List

+ - Include text files in actual code in order to make it simpler to use.
+ - Change code to add the option of where to write out the RandomURLs CSV.
+ - Write module to generate actual passphrases (**Get-DicewarePassphrase**).
+ - Test code on Powershell for \*nix.

  ### Credit

  @Tsynapse